Jetstar: Foundation and early years

+Developments since 2010

 From 1 February 2011, Jetstar started its co-operation with the oneworld alliance, allowing people booking an itinerary with a full oneworld member to include a Jetstar flight in the itinerary.
 However, the flight must be sold via Jetstar's corporate parent Qantas, under a QF flight number.

 In August 2011, Jetstar's parent Qantas announced that it would set up a new airline to be called Jetstar Japan, a joint venture of Jetstar, Japan Airlines, and Mitsubishi.
 The airline was expected to start operating in December 2012, but then launched ahead of schedule on 3 July 2012.

 In March 2012, another Asian Jetstar branded airline was announced, Jetstar Hong Kong, a strategic partnership between Qantas and China Eastern Airlines, which was expected to commence operations in 2013.
 Although it took delivery of aircraft, Jetstar Hong Kong never commenced operations due to a revoked licence application.

 In November 2013, Jetstar moved its head office from Melbourne's CBD to the suburb of Collingwood.
 In February 2014, Jetstar signed a codeshare agreement with Emirates Airlines as a continuation of the agreement between Emirates and Qantas, Jetstar's parent airline.

-In mid-2014, the Australian Competition and Consumer Commission (ACCC) took legal action against Jetstar and competitor Virgin Australia in respect of drip pricing.
-In November 2015 the Federal Court of Australia found that the ACCC's claims that the two airlines engaged in misleading and deceptive conduct by carrying out drip pricing were proven.
-In September 2022, The Qantas Group has appointed Stephanie Tully as the new CEO of Jetstar.
+In mid 2014, the Australian Competition & Consumer Commission (ACCC) took legal action against Jetstar and competitor Virgin Australia in respect of drip pricing.
+In November 2015, the Federal Court of Australia found that the ACCC's claims that the two airlines engaged in misleading and deceptive conduct by carrying out drip pricing were proven.
+In September 2022, Stephanie Tully was appointed as the new CEO of Jetstar.